ZillaGaming/Poker/README.md

      style="float: left; margin-right: 10px;" />

 # SimplePostflop
 Simple Postflop is software for calculating Nash-Equilibrium strategies in pre-flop and post flop Texas Hold'em situations.
-SimplePostflop builds GTO strategies in pre-flop and post flop situations according to bet-sizing and ranges of two players.
+SimplePostflop builds GTO strategies in pre-flop and post flop situations according to bet-sizing and range inputs.

 * <b>Solver Analysis</b> - Visualization of EV for GTO strategies, particularly useful for identifying areas where mixed strategies are implemented (multiple strategies deployed at non-zero frequencies).